Atazanavir: Medical uses

 Atazanavir is used in the treatment of HIV.
 The efficacy of atazanavir has been assessed in a number of well-designed trials in ART-naive and ART-experienced adults.

 Atazanavir is distinguished from other protease inhibitors in that it has lesser effects on lipid profile and appears to be less likely to cause lipodystrophy.
 There may be some cross-resistant with other protease inhibitors.
 When boosted with ritonavir it is equivalent in potency to lopinavir for use in salvage therapy in people with a degree of drug resistance, although boosting with ritonavir reduces the metabolic advantages of atazanavir.

 Pregnancy

 No evidence of harm has been found among pregnant women taking atazanavir.
 It is one of the preferred HIV medications to use in pregnant women who have not taken an HIV medication before.
 It was not associated with any birth defects among over 2,500 live births observed.
 Atazanavir resulted in a better cholesterol profile and confirmed that it is a safe option during pregnancy.

 Contraindications

 Atazanavir is contraindicated in those with previous hypersensitivity (e.g., Stevens-Johnson syndrome, erythema multiforme, or toxic skin eruptions).
 Additionally, atazanavir should not be given with alfuzosin, rifampin, irinotecan, lurasidone, pimozide, triazolam, orally administered midazolam, ergot derivatives, cisapride, St. John's wort, lovastatin, simvastatin, sildenafil, indinavir, or nevirapine.

+Atazanavir inhibits the enzyme UDP glucuronosyltransferase (UGT) 1A1, thereby impacting the hepatic glucuronidation and elimination of bilirubin.
+As such atazanavir may not be prescribed to patients with UGT1A1 deficiencies (e.g. those who suffer from Gilbert's syndrome or Crigler–Najjar syndrome) in order to avoid the possibility of jaundice.